jnduli/blog_jnduli.co.ke/content/basic_project_management_script_in_google_sheets.rst

       }
     }

 The emails are set in a sheet called 'lookup'.
-So once the script loops through all the sheet and once the sheet with the name 'lookup' is found, the following script runs:
+So the script will find this sheet and read the emails from it.
+The emails are stored in a column named 'Emails'.

 .. code-block:: javascript